EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

+### astro.spec.eqSampling

+Given two vectors of wavelength, return the dense one and truncate it according to the overlapping range between the two vectors.

+    Given two vectors of wavelength, return the dense one and truncate it
+    according to the overlapping range between the two vectors.
+    Input  : - Vector
+    - Vector
+    Outpu  : - The best sampled overlappiing vector
+    Author : Eran Ofek (Oct 2021)
+    Eaxmple: Wave1 = (1:1:100).'; Wave2 = (11:0.5:20).';
+    Wave = astro.spec.eqSampling(Wave1, Wave2)
+    Wave = astro.spec.eqSampling(Wave1, Wave2, false)

 ### astro.spec.eq_sampling

 Resample two [X,Y] lists to have the same sampling (x).
-Package: astro.spec Description: Given two lists, each contains [X,Y], equalize the sampling frequency of the two lists by interpolating both lists to
+Package: astro.spec Description: Given two lists, each contains [X,Y], equalize the sampling frequency of the two lists by interpolating both lists to at a specified X.